joeledwards/node-throttle/README.md

 If `maxDelay` is `null` or `<= 0` and the notify function HAS been called, then a report will either be run (if time since last reports `> minDelay`) or will be schedule to run in `reportDelay = minDelay - (now - lastReport)`.

-If `reportFunc` is supplied, it will replace the report function for this and all further reports.
+If `reportFunc` is a function, it will replace the report function for this and all further reports.

+If `force` is true, the report will be run, even if the time elapsed since the last run is less than `minDelay`.

+If `halt` is true, the next notification will not be scheduled, permitting the process to halt.